 Abstract

-• Exclusive OR, difference
+• Exclusive OR, not equal

 • Returns true only when 2 inputs aren’t the same